eerie-cosmos/Eerie-cosmos.github.io/Index.md

 ## Research focus

-Current interests include:
+Current research interests lie at the intersection of physically grounded perception, geometric modelling, and embodied robotics.
+Particular emphasis is placed on hybrid perception systems in which explicit geometric, photometric, and dynamical models provide an interpretable structural foundation, while learning-based components address variability, uncertainty, and phenomena that cannot be specified reliably from first principles.

 - Physically grounded perception and image formation
-- 3D computer vision and geometric reconstruction
+- 3D computer vision, geometric reconstruction and scene understanding
-- Mapping and spatial representation for robotics
+- Mapping, spatial representation, and uncertainty-aware estimation for robotics
+- Hybrid model-based and learning-based perception methods
 - Locomotion, manipulation, and embodied robot control
-- Robust perception pipelines for real-world robotic systems
+- Robust perception and decision pipelines for real-world robotic systems

 ## Selected projects